Final Fantasy XVI Header

 A video demonstration of how to successfully complete the fight against Fafnir of the North.

 Defeat the group of Worgens and the Dragon Aevis.
-There’s a nearby treasure coffer that contains a Meteorite.
-Swap back to a single-target Eikonic Ability Set and consider saving your game, then sneak under the ruins and into the next section of the path.
+There’s a nearby treasure coffer that contains a Blue Materials IconFlawless Meteorite.
+Consider saving your game, then sneak under the ruins and into the next section of the path.
 Another cutscene will play before you fight your next mini-boss

 Midnight Raven